IyenshiAUT/Take-Home-Assginment-1-Computer-Vision-and-Image-Processing/readme.md

 Theres is a directory called "image" which contains the original image.

-There are 4 directories which provide the following image processing capabilities:
+There are 4 directories which provide the following image processing capabilities in their script files along with main() function:

 * **Intensity Level Reduction**: Quantize a image by reducing the number of intensity levels to any integer power of 2 (e.g., from 256 to 128, 64, 16, 2, etc.).
 * **Spatial Averaging (Blurring)**: Apply a box blur filter to an image using various kernel sizes (3x3, 10x10, and 20x20) to achieve different levels of smoothing.